 We highly regard both Dyson and Shark for the high-level cleaning performance that both offer.
 In the end, it comes down to what will suit you best: are you after value or design?
 Power based on floor type or automation?
 Below, we've identified some of the key features of both and what sets them apart.

-Buy the Shark vacuum if
+Buy the Shark vacuum if you:

-- Looking for value and power
+- Are looking for value and power

 - Don't want to deal with hair wrap with a self-cleaning brush roll